unsequitur/unsequitur.github.io/notes/invest/interest/index.md

 The expection inflation $$E[i]$$ serves as a discount factor for all future cash flows from the Treasury bill, and cannot be predicted easily.
-Varying expectations of inflation cause the prices of different Treasury bills to fluctuate, providing arbitrage opportunities to global macro traders.
+Varying expectations of inflation cause the prices of different Treasury bills to fluctuate, providing speculative opportunities to global macro traders.

 Since Treasury bills and notes are considered to be risk-free (at least in the US), one may be tempted to ask: why should I expect to get anything more than